Burnside, Nova Scotia: Burnside Park

 Furniture manufacturer, Swedwood Canada began operations in Burnside Park in 1987.
 From 1991–2004 the company was operated by IKEA.
 In 2004 Scanwood Canada purchased the company from IKEA Group with the assistance of Nova Scotia Business Inc. Now Nova Scotia owned, the company has diversified while continuing to maintain its IKEA contracts.

 Due to the size and nature of the park, there are several hotels oriented towards business travellers located within its boundaries, including a Ramada, a Day's Inn, and a Comfort Inn.

 The park includes the smaller City of Lakes business incubator park.

 Burnside Park underwent an expansion in its eastern end during 2006 with the adjacent development of the Dartmouth Crossing retail and office development.

-Major companies located in Burnside/City of Lakes

-This incomplete list should only include companies with articles on Wikipedia.